Capital Accounts Generally Sample Clauses

 Capital Accounts Generally.
 There shall be established on the books of the Fund a capital account for each Shareholder which shall reflect the value of such Shareholder's interest in the Fund (hereinafter a "Capital Account"), which Capital Account shall initially be equal to such Shareholder's Capital Contribution and shall thereafter be adjusted in accordance with the following provisions:

 Capital Accounts Generally.
 The Members may not withdraw capital or receive any distributions, except as specifically provided in this Agreement.
-No interest shall be paid by the Company on any Capital Contributions.
+No interest will be paid by the Company on any Capital Contributions or Capital Accounts.

 Capital Accounts Generally.
 In addition to the rules set forth elsewhere herein regarding the maintenance of the Capital Accounts, the following rules shall apply.